ubccr/akrr/docker/hpcc/README.md

 	- Removing execs directory bc don't want to have a binary in the git repo
 	- Including instructions in this README about how to compile hpcc binary wherever it is

+- Update:
+	- I moved hpcc-1.5.0 back into execs, then added ./execs/hpcc-1.5.0 to the .gitignore so that we don't have the binary in the repo
+	- Added the things I did to compile hpcc on vortex
+	- Changed setup script to cat hpccoutf.txt after the run